zenzjtech/vscode-utilities/README.md

 ### 🧭 S-expression Navigation (Emacs-like)

-The extension provides Emacs-like S-expression navigation commands:
+The extension provides Emacs-like S-expression navigation commands with enhanced visual feedback:

 - **Forward S-expression**: Navigate to the end of the next balanced expression
 - **Backward S-expression**: Navigate to the beginning of the previous balanced expression

 These features help programmers quickly navigate through code by treating code as structured expressions (like Lisp S-expressions), jumping between balanced delimiters such as parentheses, brackets, and braces, as well as identifiers and literals.

+The enhanced visual feedback system provides:
+- Visual highlighting of the source and target positions
+- Animated path visualization showing the navigation direction
+- Automatic detection and display of expression types (array, object, string, etc.)
+- Temporary status bar and notification messages with navigation details
+- Customizable animation duration and visual effects

 ### 📊 Status Bar Scope Indicator